Code-Institute-Submissions/portfolio-6/readme.md

 (For projects using Bootstrap please see my other repositories: [Top Six Dashboard](https://github.com/mineshkothari/premierleague), [Fullstack](https://github.com/mineshkothari/fullstack)).

+- JavaScript

+Custom JavaScript (Vanilla and JQuery) was used for this project to enhance the user experience using parallaxing effects and a navigation toggle button.

+### Frameworks & Libraries

 - [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout)

 CSS Grid is a 2-dimensional gird system which can handle both rows and columns.
 This layout system has been the main focus for the 'Portfolio' section of this project offering an elegant mosaic-esque design.